What were lesbian bars like when we really needed them?

 Unique and safe(er) culture

 All of this meant that actual lesbian bars (or queer bars with lesbian nights) were a unique and safe culture.
-You could make out with your girlfriend, use whatever bathroom has a free stall (there were some drunken experiments with urinals that I may or may not have participated in…) and even dance topless in hot weather, all without any harassment from men.
+You could make out with your girlfriend, use whatever bathroom had a free stall (there were some drunken experiments with urinals that I may or may not have participated in…) and even dance topless in hot weather (which had only recently been legalized), all without any harassment from men.

 Because the bars served as safe spaces and community centres for queer women, there was a broad mix of ages and interests.
 Women with grey hair and babydykes in overalls were all there together, playing at the busy pool tables, meeting friends to chat or dancing.